ballerina-platform/ballerina-dev-website/learn/user-guide/observing-ballerina-code.md

 span as metadata.

 Ballerina supports [OpenTelemetry](https://opentelemetry.io/) standards by default.
 This means that Ballerina services can be traced using OpenTracing implementations like [Jaeger](http://www.jaegertracing.io/).
-Jaeger is the default tracer of Ballerina.

 ### Configuring Advanced Tracing for Ballerina